 To purchase donor announcements, online ads or sponsored social media posts, please view our rate card and contact our media consultants.
-We also offer special sponsorship for our major annual events Double Barrel Benefit and Radio Ride.
+We also offer special sponsorship for our major annual event Double Barrel Benefit.

 How do I get a public service announcement on WKNC?

 Free public service announcements are available for 501(c3) registered non-profit and registered NC State student organizations.
-Please view our submission guidelines and then send a 90-word script to our programming department.
+Please view our submission guidelines.

 Can I get WKNC to DJ at my event?